 The illustrations although colourful are incredibly basic, which I think are perfect for the book considering the concept of shapes can be incredibly complex for younger children.
 The basic illustrations make the book a lot less daunting and help encourage imagination.

-This has become a favourite in our house and has helped aid not only Oliver’s understanding of shapes, but also his speech.
-Since reading ‘Walter’s Wonderful Web’ regularly, Oliver has begun to identify circles and squares, which is an impressive development in his speech considering only a few months ago he wasn’t really forming any words at all.
+This has become a favourite in our house and has helped aid not only Bear’s understanding of shapes, but also his speech.
+Since reading ‘Walter’s Wonderful Web’ regularly, Bear’s has begun to identify circles and squares, which is an impressive development in his speech considering only a few months ago he wasn’t really forming any words at all.